 Note that at this time, Virgin had cancelled their flights to St Lucia, and both BA and Kuoni were offering their customers either postponements, or cancellations and refunds.

 Since there were still problems at St Lucia a week after Tomas, our otherwise satisfactory BA flight was diverted via Trinidad (crew were having to stop over in Trinidad instead of St Lucia because the hotels they stay in near the airport had no water).
 This meant the flight time was lengthened from 9 to 11 hours.
 Bummer.
 It also meant that, once we got there, our bus transfer to the hotel was after dark.
 A shame, as we'd been looking forward to seeing the island scenery.
-In the bus headlights we could frequently see felled trees, mudslides, downed power lines, and lots of men and big yellow earth-moving machinery working at the side of the road.
+In the bus headlights we could frequently see felled trees, mudslides, downed power lines, lots of men in hi-vis jackets and big yellow earth-moving machinery working at the side of the road.
 Once we had to leave the road and bump across a muddy river bed where a bridge had been washed away.

 Fortunately, since Tomas had passed across the southern part of the island, there was less damage in the north where the Sandals hotels are situated, so we had a warm welcome when we eventually arrived at Sandals Halcyon after a 90 minute transfer.